Impact and Programs

 Geographic Area Served

 World Without Genocide is located in St. Paul, Minnesota.
-Most of our direct programming through courses, exhibits, workshops, etc. occurs in the Upper Midwest but we have a national reach through lectures and presentations at conferences and special events and through use of our educational materials and documentary films.
-Our advocacy and policy initiatives address local, state, national and international levels, including supporting work for the International Criminal Court and advocacy for critical United Nations resolutions and conventions.
+Most of our direct programming through courses, exhibits, workshops, etc. occurs in the Upper Midwest but we have a national reach through lectures and presentations at conferences and special events and through use of our educational materials, exhibits, and documentary films.
+Our advocacy and policy initiatives address local, state, national, and international levels, including supporting work for the International Criminal Court and advocacy for critical United Nations resolutions and conventions.